 In 1994, Y-12 Complex personnel issued Evaluation of the Ambient Air Monitoring Program at the Oak Ridge Y-12 Plant (MMES 1994b) and worked with DOE and TDEC in reviewing the ambient air program for applicability and usefulness of the data.
 There are no federal regulations, state regulations, or DOE orders that require this monitoring.
 All ambient air monitoring systems at the Y-12 Complex are operated as a best management practice.
-With the reduction of plant operations and improved emission and administrative controls, levels of
+With the reduction of plant operations and improved emission and administrative controls, levels of measured pollutants have decreased significantly during the past several years.
+In addition, major processes that result in emission of enriched and depleted uranium are equipped with stack samplers that have been reviewed and approved by EPA to meet requirements of the NESHAP regulations.
+ORR air sampling stations, operated

+Ouk mage ICX, 2002

-Pollutant Emi (ton Percentage of allowable
+Pollutant ssions s/year) Percentage of

-Actual Allowable anowable
+Actual Allowable allowable

-Particulate 20 931 2.2
+Particulate 24 931 2.6

-Sulfur dioxide 1,954 20,803 9.4
+Sulfur dioxide 2,748 20,803 13.2

-Nitrogen oxides ^a 900 7,718 11.7
+Nitrogen oxides ^a 1,007 7,718 13.1

-Volatile organic compounds ^a 2.4 37 6.5
+Volatile organic compounds ^a 2 37 5.4

-Carbon monoxide ^a 33 543 6.1
+Carbon monoxide ^{a} 23 543 4.2

 Table 6.1.
-Actual vs allowable air emissions from the Oak RidgeY-12 Complex, 2001
+Actual vs allowable air emissions from theOak Ridge Y-12 Complex, 2002

-^aWhen there is no applicable standard or enforceable permit condition for some pollutants, the allowable emissions are based on the maximum actual emissions calculation as defined in Tennessee Department of Environment and Conservation Rule 1200-3-26-.02(2)(d)3 (maximum design capacity for 8,760 h/year).
+^{a}When there is no applicable standard or enforceable permit condition for some pollutants, the allowable emissions are based on the maximum actual emissions calculation as defined in Tennessee Department of Environment and Conservation Rule 1200-3-26-.02(2)(d)3 (maximum design capacity for 8760 h/year).
 The emissions for both the actual and allowable emissions were calculated based on the latest EPA compilation of air pollutant emission factors.
-(EPA 1995.
+(EPA 1995 and 1998.
 Compilation of Air Pollutant Emission Factors AP-42, Fifth Edition, Volume 1: Stationary Point and Area Sources.
 U.S. Environmental Protection Agency, Research Triangle Park, N.C.
-January 1995.) measured pollutants have decreased significantly during the past several years.
-In addition, major processes that result in emission of enriched and depleted uranium are equipped with stack samplers that have been reviewed and approved by EPA to meet requirements of the NESHAP regulations.
-ORR air sampling stations, operated by ORNL in accordance with DOE orders, are located around the reservation.
+January 1995 and September 1998.) by ORNL in accordance with DOE orders, are located around the reservation.
 Their locations were selected so that areas of potentially high exposure to the public are monitored continuously for parameters of concern.

 With agreement from TDEC personnel, the ambient air-sampling program at the Y-12 Complex was significantly reduced, effective at the end of 1994.
 All sampling for fluoride, total suspended particulates, and particulate matter less than 10 microns in diameter (PM10) was discontinued, and all but 3 of the 12 uranium samplers were shut down.
 Effective April 1, 1999, an agreement was reached according to which TDEC personnel took over responsibility for sampling and analysis of the three remaining uranium samplers at the Y-12 Complex.
-The uranium samplers were operated by the TDEC during 2001.
+The uranium samplers were operated by the TDEC during 2002.
 On December 6, 1999, DOE submitted to TDEC a letter providing justification for reducing the number of on-site mercurymonitoring stations from four to two.
 Effective January 1, 2000, operation of the two monitors located in the interior of the Complex (near Buildings 9805-1 and 9422-13) was discontinued.
 The two boundary mercury-monitoring stations (stations 2 and 8) remain in operation.
 The locations of these monitoring stations are shown in Fig. 6.3.
-During 2001, modeling was performed to determine whether monitoring for fluorides would be prudent commensurate with the restart of the hydrogen fluoride system at Building 9212.
-These data are still being analyzed.
+During 2002, the project to restart the hydrogen fluoride system at Building 9212 was placed on hold and will be reevaluated during CY 2003.